Skip to main content

 Visit a City National office or contact your relationship manager to request a POD (for deposit accounts) or TOD (for investment accounts) beneficiary designation form.
 Designations can be added when opening an account or at any later time.
 No attorney is required.
 If naming multiple beneficiaries, you must specify the percentage each will receive.
 Designations can be changed or removed at any time by completing a new form.

 Yes.
 All City National deposit accounts -- checking, savings, money market, and CDs -- can be retitled to a revocable living trust.
-Contact Investments & Trust Services at (800) 708-8881 or visit a branch.
-You will need your trust agreement, trustee identification, and the trust's EIN.
-Processing typically takes 2-4 weeks.
+Contact Investments & Trust Services at (800) 708-8881 or visit a branch with your trust agreement, trustee identification, and the trust's EIN; processing typically takes 2-4 weeks.
+The same department can also serve as executor or administrator, providing estate settlement, probate administration, testamentary trust administration, and preparation and filing of income and estate tax returns.

 Yes.
 City National has dedicated trust real estate professionals who hold Certified Property Manager (CPM) designations and average 20+ years of experience.
-They manage residential and commercial real estate assets held in trusts, including properties within special needs trusts.
+They manage residential and commercial real estate assets held in trusts, including properties within special needs trusts, alongside marketable securities, limited partnerships, and LLCs.

 Sources